tlong81/poml/docs/standalone.md

 </poml>
 ```

+You can also type anything without a `poml` tag, and it will be treated as a string.
+It's called "free text mode" in POML.
+However, it has several limitations currently, including unabling to render any XML tags wrapped with `<>`, unabling to use many special characters, and unabling to use all the wonderful features of POML.
+So, it's always recommended to use the `poml` tag before everything.

 **Tip: Glossary for Beginners:**

 - **Tag:** A tag is a fundamental building block in XML (and POML).
 It's used to mark the beginning and end of an element.
 Tags are enclosed in angle brackets (`<` and `>`).
 For example, `<p>` is an opening tag, and `</p>` is a closing tag.
 Everything between the opening and closing tags is considered part of that element.